Criteria for Choosing a Sunflower Hybrid

 • prevalence of diseases and pests in the region;

-• type of the most common weeds;
+• types of common weeds;

 • number of sunny days per year;